 Council collects the money required to provide those services and infrastructure as adopted in its annual budget and business plan.
 Rates are a form of property taxation, each ratepayer’s contribution is based on their relative property valuation, being the accepted form to assess how much money each ratepayer is to contribute.
 The valuation has no bearing on the total amount of rates the Council collects, this is determined through the budget process.

 Each year the community is provided with an opportunity and is encouraged to participate in setting the Annual Business Plan and Budget when released for public consultation.
 Once the rates have been set, the Annual Business Plan Summary is distributed each year to ratepayers detailing how council will allocate its budget and the services and projects that plan to be delivered.

 Rates payments are due to be made in full or in four quarterly instalments due in September, December, March and June each year.
 Accounts will be sent at least 30 days before each instalment falls due.

 Rates may be paid by the following methods:

 Full payment options are detailed on your rates notice.

-Changes can be made by emailing email@example.com or by using the change of address link below.
+Changes can be made by emailing the advice to: firstname.lastname@example.org or by using the change of address link below.

 Copies of previous financial year Rate Notices issued for your property can be requested using the link below.
 A fee of $10 is payable for each Rate Notice outside the current financial year that is requested.
 Payments can be made by calling Customer Service on (08) 8405 6600 or on collection of the Rate Notices